 Eunice Nuval, Founding Teacher, Acting for Critical Thought Project, Downtown High School

 IDA B. WELLS HIGH SCHOOL: In 2012–13, A.C.T. also established an intensive residency at Ida B. Wells High School, another San Francisco continuation school.
-Working with Ida B. Wells teacher Jessie Lindquist Dorin, A.C.T.
-Community Artistic Director Tyrone Davis taught three classes twice a week, helping students write and perform original monologues inspired by classical work.
-Starting in the 2013–14 season, a generous three-year grant from San Francisco’s Department of Youth and Family Services (DCYF) made it possible for Davis, in collaboration with Ida B. Wells teachers, to feature a Theater Arts as a Tool for Change class as part of the school curriculum.
-Students work with Davis daily to explore the link between theater and the social issues most relevant to them and visit A.C.T. for mainstage and M.F.A.
+Working with Ida B. Wells teacher Janet Hobson, A.C.T.
+Teaching Artist Lauren Kivowitz and Folami Williams teach four classes a week, helping students write and perform original monologues inspired by classical work.
+Starting in the 2013–14 season, a generous three-year grant from San Francisco’s Department of Youth and Family Services (DCYF) made it possible for A.C.T. to feature a Theater Arts as a Tool for Change class as part of the school curriculum.
+Students work to explore the link between theater and the social issues most relevant to them and visit A.C.T. for mainstage and M.F.A.
 Program performances and workshops led by first-rate teaching artists from A.C.T.’s community of arts professionals.
-Tutors from 826 Valencia work closely with the students to help them with their writing.

 HILLTOP SPECIAL SERVICES CENTER: In January 2015, A.C.T. will launch a new intensive residency at Hilltop Special Services Center, a continuation high school serving pregnant and parenting teens, in collaboration with WritersCorp teaching artist Annie Rovzar.